coecms/cms-wiki/Wiki/starting/starting-leaving.md

 **Codes**

-No matter what the details of your projects are you should always keep the code you used.
-This means keeping a reference to the exact version and document how you used codes developed by others (e.g. climate models).
-If you modified them in any way this should also be documented.
+Regardless of your project details, always keep the code you used with a reference to its exact version, and document your usage of codes developed by others (e.g., climate models).
+Document also any modifications you made to these codes.

 If your modifications are extensive or you wrote the code yourself, you should make the code available via GitHub and publish it (preferably on Zenodo ).